 I have been spending a lot of time lately staring at agent logs.

-Not the polished demos — the real ones.
-The ones where a model iterates through ten THINK: steps, calls a tool that returns the wrong intermediate result, then confidently announces an answer that is wrong in a way that is completely consistent with everything it just computed.
-The loop completes.
-The trace looks busy.
-The answer is wrong.
+The logs where a model iterates through 10 THINK: steps, calls a tool that returns the wrong intermediate result, then confidently announces an answer that is wrong in a way that is completely consistent with everything it just computed.

 The problem is not intelligence.
 It is architecture.